kjstanding/CS260-Startup/README.md

 - Simon JavaScript:
     I am most interested in storing data in the browser cache.
 I have been pondering how this was supposed to be done for our startup but its cool to learn how to store data in this way.

+- Simon Service:
+    It was really interesting to learn about Node and Express and how it can implement web services for an application.
+I recently coded a server in java that provides endpoints for an android application.
+It seems that JavaScript really is a much easier way to handle setting up APIs.
+The Service implementation of Simon seemed pretty straightforward and easy to understand